data-intuitive/diflow/README.md

     WARN: DSL 2 IS AN EXPERIMENTAL FEATURE UNDER DEVELOPMENT -- SYNTAX MAY CHANGE IN FUTURE RELEASE [[1, 11/a], [2, 21/c], [3, 31/b], [4, 41/d]]

-The second seems to do the same:
+The second implementation *seems* to do the same:

     Such that